xtfocus/my-notes/content/Tech Stuff/vector_db.md

 The structure you used to organize records is called an index.
 A **vector index**, hence, is a data structure used to organize vectors: could be just incremental numbering like in tables, or hash in hash tables, or tree nodes, etc. In the context of data engineering, people sometimes use the terms *index* and *database* interchangeably.

-## Indexing strategies
+## Indexing Strategies

 You can just jump to this brilliant [Pinecone tech blog](https://www.pinecone.io/learn/series/faiss/vector-indexes/)

 To summary, here are some indexing strategies:
 - Flat indexing: means no indexing at all, just leave the vectors as is.
 The similarity between the query vector and every other vector in the index (the vector store) is computed.
 This is **slow (linear complexity)**.
-- Approximate nearest-neighbors (#ANN): reduce vector size or reduce search scope, includes:
+- Approximate nearest-neighbors (ann): reduce vector size or reduce search scope, includes:
     - Locality Sensitive Hashing (LSH) indexing: uses a hashing function that has hash similar vectors to the same output(s).
 For example: Golden Retriever and Mastiff are more likely to be hashed to the same hash cluster (name it the dog bucket) than Mastiff and Burmese Cat are.
 Then at query time, we also hash the query (says Beagle), likely to be hashed to the dog bucket 9 out of 10 times.
 We then simply compare the query against all vectors in the dog bucket and retrieve the most similar.
     There are several choices for LSH function: the traditional such as shingling, MinHashing, and banding; more modern ones such as Random Projection.
 Pinecone shared many high-quality articles on these options.
     - Inverted File Index (IVF): Similar to LHS in the sense that it reduces search scope by clustering first, but not quite: